 We immediately tucked in to delicious breakfast tacos with egg, shredded hash and pico de gallo, and finished off by sharing a lemon poppyseed pancake.
 Snooze has four locations in Denver and, as the city’s “brunch institution”, they’re all always busy so plan to arrive early.

 Far more lively with some food in our bellies, we got back in the car for the trip to Red Rocks.
 Having watched concerts staged at this venue on TV, I was blown away by seeing the outdoor amphitheatre in person.
 I would love to come back here to see a concert, surrounded by the towering sandstone rock formations.
 Visiting Red Rocks is a must do in Denver.
-(If you don’t have your own car while you’re in Denver, then join a tour like this one, which visits Red Rocks and includes a picnic lunch.)
+(If you don’t have your own car while you’re in Denver, then join a tour like this one.)

 As well as the actual amphitheatre, there’s the Red Rocks Performers Hall of Fame which has photos of concerts that have taken place over the past decades.
 Anyone who’s anyone in musical royalty has performed here: The Beatles, Jethro Tull, Carole King, U2, Stevie Nicks and Depeche Mode.
 It’s fascinating to wander through and see all of the performance photos (and take a break from the cold).